romgrk/barbar.nvim/README.md

     },
     separator = {left = '▎', right = ''},

+    -- If true, add an additional separator at the end of the buffer list separator_at_end = true,

     -- Configure the icons on the bufferline when modified or pinned.
     -- Supports all the base icon options. modified = {button = '●'},